Tiagow-san/Tiagow-san/README.md

 - 🏫 Imma student of Analysis and Development of Systems in Estácio de Sá University
 - 👨‍💻 Currently working on JavaScript, HTML, CSS and Python
-- 🎯 Aiming to become a fullstack web developer
+- 🎯 Aiming to become a full stack web developer
 - 📚 Addicted in reading books

 ---